knowmad/CollectiveVoice/README.md

 ## Client Logos

-Max dimensions for client logos are 400px x 300px (width x height).
+Optimal dimensions for square client logos are 400px x 300px (width x height).

+For horizontal logos, you can go as wide as 600px and may want to add white background to top and bottom to optimize the fit.

 ## Review Site Logos